sachinsenal0x64/multi-gpt/README.md

 - /bard 'prompt'

-- You can just send prompt to GPT
+- You can just send any prompt to GPT

 <br>